Response to Intervention (RTI)

 - School 19 in Rochester was a pioneer in introducing RTI as a way to ensure success for its students living in poverty (98% of the student body qualify for free or reduced-price lunch).

-- At Forest Road School in the Valley Stream 30 District in Nassau County, teachers and administrators constantly monitor a variety of data to identify students in the red zone - those who require additional or different interventions to keep them on track academically, with a strong emphasis on literacy and language skills.
+- At Forest Road School in the Valley Stream 30 District in Nassau County, teachers and leaders constantly monitor a variety of data to identify students in the red zone - those who require additional or different interventions to keep them on track academically, with a strong emphasis on literacy and language skills.

 - At JFK School in Port Chester, teachers and specialists are testing an approach that concentrates all services at one grade level at a time, thus reducing the teacher-student ratio.